 Importing from China – Managing your Risks

-China as the third largest exporter in the world is still a growing market and capable of providing you quality suppliers.
+China is still a growing market and capable of providing you quality suppliers.
 There are many ways to minimize your risk, and I shall share some of the more fundamental ones below.

 Terminating Employees in China: Some Practical Considerations